Prince Napoléon-Jérôme Bonaparte: Biography

-As part of his cousin's policy of alliance with Piedmont-Sardinia, in 1859 Napoléon-Jérôme married Princess Maria Clotilde of Savoy, daughter of Victor Emmanuel II of Italy.
-However this did not prevent a nine-year relationship with the courtesan Cora Pearl.
+His cousin Louis-Napoléon became Emperor Napoléon III in 1852.
+As part of Napoléon III's policy of alliance with Piedmont-Sardinia, in 1859 Napoléon-Jérôme married Princess Maria Clotilde of Savoy, daughter of Victor Emmanuel II of Italy.
+This did not prevent a nine-year relationship with the courtesan Cora Pearl.
+In 1865, after a public political dispute with Napoléon III, he resigned from his government posts, including the presidency of the 1867 Paris Exposition, and left for his Villa Prangins in Switzerland.
+In 1866, he sold the Maison pompéienne.

 When Louis-Napoléon, Prince Imperial died in 1879, Prince Napoléon-Jérôme became, genealogically, the most senior member of the Bonaparte family, but the Prince Imperial's will excluded him from the succession, nominating Prince Napoléon-Jérôme's son Victor as his successor.
 As a result, Prince Napoléon-Jérôme and his son quarreled for the remainder of Prince Napoléon-Jérôme's life.
 In his final will, Napoléon-Jérôme excluded Victor as his heir, declaring him "a traitor and a rebel", instead nominating his younger son Louis as his successor.

 Prince Napoléon-Jérôme, upon being banished from France by the 1886 law exiling heads of the nation's former ruling dynasties, settled at Prangins on the shores of Lake Geneva, in Vaud, Switzerland where, during the Second Empire, he had acquired a piece of property.
 The assets he left his heir were extremely modest: Besides the Villa Prangins and the adjoining estate of 75 hectares, estimated at 800,000 francs of the time, approximately 130 million of France's old francs, they were limited to a portfolio valued at 1,000,000 (1891) francs, about 160 million old francs.

 Prince Napoléon-Jérôme died in Rome in 1891, aged 68.